uwdata/arquero/docs/api/verbs.md

 <hr/><a id="rename" href="#rename">#</a>
 <em>table</em>.<b>rename</b>(<i>columns</i>) · [Source](https://github.com/uwdata/arquero/blob/master/src/verbs/rename.js)

 Rename one or more columns, preserving column order.
+The *columns* input should be an object or Map instance that maps existing column names to new column names.
+Use the [`names()` helper function](./#names) to create a rename map based on integer column indices.

-* *columns*: One or more rename objects with current column names as keys and new column names as values.
+* *columns*: A rename object or [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) with current column names as keys and new column names as values, or a selection helper function that takes a table as input and returns a rename map as output.

 *Examples*